About the edition

 In the Soviet period, the Yearbook, considered to be the organ of the Japanese studies section of the USSR Academy of Sciences, was published by the Nauka Publishing House with the support of two academic institutions: the Institute of Oriental Studies and the Institute of the Far East.

-Since 1994, the yearbook has been published by the Association of Japanese Studies and the Institute of Oriental Studies of the Russian Academy of Sciences.
+Since 1994, Yearboook Japan has been affiliated with the Association of Japanologists and the Institute of Oriental Studies of the Russian Academy of Sciences.

 Yearbook Japan is published by the AIRO-XXI publishing house.